n3rdopolis/rebeccablackos/README.txt

 How to use Wayland:
     The loginmanagerdisplay greeter is weston based, where you can select your desired wayland based desktop.

     Wayland programs are in /opt/bin.
-But there are also many availible from the application launcher menu, under "All Wayland Programs".
+But there are also many available from the application launcher menu, under "All Wayland Programs".

     Pressing the "I" icon in the panel (in the default Weston shell) will give you information on key bindings, and opening a terminal will instantly display instructions for more advanced usage.